Vitamin B-12 Deficiency Anemia

 Vitamin B-12 deficiency anemia is a condition in which your body doesn't have enough healthy red blood cells because of a lack of vitamin B-12.
 This vitamin is needed to make red blood cells.
 These cells carry oxygen to all parts of your body.
 Without enough red blood cells, your tissues and organs don’t get enough oxygen.
 Without enough oxygen, your body can’t work as well.

 Folic acid is also called folate.
 It is another B vitamin.
-Either a lack of vitamin B-12 or a lack of folate causes a type of anemia called megaloblastic anemia (pernicious anemia).
+Either a lack of vitamin B-12 or a lack of folate causes a type of anemia called megaloblastic anemia.
 With these types of anemia, the red blood cells don’t develop normally.
 They are very large.
 And they are shaped like an oval.
 Healthy red blood cells are round.
 This difference in shape causes the bone marrow to make fewer red blood cells.
 In some cases, the red blood cells die sooner than normal.

 What causes vitamin B-12 deficiency anemia?